-XIV.
+XIII.
 AMENDMENT

-Any signatory party to this Agreement may at any time propose amendments, whereupon all signatory parties shall consult to consider such amendment within 90 days of its proposal.
+Any signatory party to this Agreement may at any time propose amendments, whereupon all signatory parties shall consult to consider such amendment for no more than 90 days.
 This Agreement may be amended only upon written concurrence of all signatory parties.
 The amended Agreement will be filed with the ACHP.

-XV.
+XIV.
 TERMINATION

 - A. Any signatory party may terminate this Agreement.
-If this Agreement is not amended as provided for in Stipulation XIV, or if any signatory party proposes termination of this Agreement for other reasons, the party proposing termination shall notify the other signatory parties in writing, explain the reasons for proposing termination, and consult with the other parties for no more than 30 days to seek alternatives to termination. - B. Should such consultation result in an agreement on an alternative to termination, the signatory parties shall proceed in accordance with that agreement and amend the Agreement as necessary pursuant to Stipulation XIV. - C. Should such consultation fail, the signatory party proposing termination may terminate this Agreement by promptly notifying the other parties in writing. - D. Should this Agreement be terminated, the Lead Federal Agency would carry out the requirement of 36 CFR 800 for individual undertakings. - E. Beginning with the date of termination, the Lead Federal Agency shall ensure that until and unless a new Agreement is executed for the actions covered by this Agreement, such undertakings shall be reviewed individually in accordance with 36 CFR 800.4-6.
+If this Agreement is not amended as provided for in Stipulation XIII, or if any signatory party proposes termination of this Agreement for other reasons, the party proposing termination shall notify the other signatory parties in writing, explain the reasons for proposing termination, and consult with the other parties for no more than 30 days to seek alternatives to termination. - B. Should such consultation result in an agreement on an alternative to termination, the signatory parties shall proceed in accordance with that agreement pursuant to Stipulation XIII. - C. Should such consultation fail, the signatory party proposing termination may terminate this Agreement by promptly notifying the other parties in writing. - D. Should this Agreement be terminated, the Lead Federal Agency would carry out the requirement of 36 CFR 800 for individual undertakings. - E. Beginning with the date of termination, the Lead Federal Agency shall ensure that until and unless a new Agreement is executed for the actions covered by this Agreement, such undertakings shall be reviewed individually in accordance with 36 CFR 800.4-6.

-XVI.
+XV.
 CONFIDENTIALITY